 E62 BME 5902 Cellular Neurophysiology

-This course will examine the biophysical concepts of synaptic function, with a focus on the mechanisms of neural signal processing at synapses and elementary circuits.
+This course will examine the biophysical concepts of synaptic function with the focus on the mechanisms of neural signal processing at synapses and elementary circuits.
 The course combines lectures and discussion sessions of primary research papers.
-Topics include synaptic and dendritic structure, electrical properties of axons and dendrites, synaptic transmission, rapid and long-term forms of synaptic plasticity, information analysis by synapses and basic neuronal circuits, principles of information coding, mechanisms of learning and memory, function of synapses in sensory systems, and models of synaptic disease states such as Parkinson's and Alzheimer's diseases.
-In addition, a set of lectures will be devoted to modern electrophysiological and imaging techniques as well as modeling approaches to study synapses and neural circuits.
-Prerequisite: senior or graduate standing.
+Topics include synaptic and dendritic structure, electrical properties of axons and dendrites, synaptic transmission, rapid and long-term forms of synaptic plasticity, information analysis by synapses and basic neuronal circuits, principles of information coding, mechanisms of learning and memory, function of synapses in sensory systems, models of synaptic disease states such as Parkinson and Alzheimer's diseases.
+Additionally, a set of lectures will be devoted to modern electrophysiological and imaging techniques, and modeling approaches to study synapses and neural circuits.
+Prerequisite: Senior or graduate standing.

 Credit 3 units.
 EN: TU